Pharmacy Practice 1

 Course Assessment Requirements:

-- Written Assignment: Minimum Grade / Mark Requirement - Students must obtain a specified minimum grade / mark in this assessment item to pass the course. - Overall score of at least 80% in a combined mark for the calculations tests.
+- In Term Test: Minimum Grade / Mark Requirement - Students must obtain a specified minimum grade / mark in this assessment item to pass the course. - Overall score of at least 80% in a combined mark for the calculations tests.

-- In Term Test: Minimum Grade / Mark Requirement - Students must obtain a specified minimum grade / mark in this assessment item to pass the course. - overall mark of at least 60% in a combination of the mid term extemporaneous dispensing examination and the final extemporaneous dispensing examination
+- Practical Demonstration: Minimum Grade / Mark Requirement - Students must obtain a specified minimum grade / mark in this assessment item to pass the course. - overall mark of at least 60% in a combination of the mid term extemporaneous dispensing examination and the final extemporaneous dispensing examination

 Integrated Learning Session